Are you an Australian business owner? If so, you might be familiar with Time Off in Lieu (TOIL).

 In the third example TOIL may or may not be suitable and requires an assessment of the business and Award specific requirements.
 If your Award does not provide for TOIL it is recommended that you seek further advice.

-Subject to mutual agreement between employee and employer, your employees may be able to take TOIL in exchange for overtime payments.
+Subject to mutual agreement between employee and employer, your employees may be able to take TOIL in exchange for overtime payments, and in some cases, annual leave loading may also apply.

 There is some consistency between Modern Award TOIL provisions, however each Award may have unique requirements.
 Common provisions include: